-(i) An employee who is employed in Mt Isa shall receive the following amounts in addition to their ordinary rates of pay: \$91.60 per fortnight

-(ii) The amount prescribed in clause 13.1.(d) (i) shall be payable with respect to annual leave, long service leave with pay, but shall not be included for the purpose of calculating overtime or any penalty payments.
+- (a) an employee in the fire and rescue stream who is employed in Mount Isa shall receive \$91.60 per fortnight in addition to their ordinary rates of pay. - (b) the amount prescribed in clause 13(d)(i) shall be payable with respect to annual leave, long service leave and all leave with pay, but shall not be included for the purpose of calculating overtime or any penalty payments.